Uncover hidden shapes with geometric photography.

 What is geometric photography?

-Geometric photography focuses on the geometric lines, shapes, and patterns that exist in the world.
+Geometric photography focuses on the geometric lines, shapes and patterns that exist in the world.
 While geometric images are often found in architectural photography, the subject matter can be anything from vast cityscapes to patterns in nature.
 The only qualifier is that the photographer uses the beauty of geometry to make the image look interesting.

-For many geometric photographers, the satisfaction lies in showing the world in a neat and organized way.
+For many geometric photographers, the satisfaction lies in showing the world in a neat and organised way.
 “I like to make my photos the way I wish life was.
 I wish life had nice right angles and was divided into quadrants that you could easily crop into a space,” says New York City photographer Nikolaos George.

-Observation is key when it comes to finding organization in the chaos.
+Observation is key when it comes to finding organisation in the chaos.
 “It’s a practice of being aware of your surroundings,” says photographer Rob Chambliss, who often finds inspiration during his San Francisco Bay Area commute.
 “Graphic design is my profession.
 So this photography style fits into the way my brain works.
 It’s all about clicking things into place and having things line up in a certain way.”

 Geometric shapes await around every corner.